Table of Contents

 You must avoid flying over populated areas and private property to photograph or film without the owner’s permission.

 RPAs classified as Class 1 or Class 2 are limited to a maximum altitude of 400 feet (122 meters) from the point of take-off and must remain within 500 meters (700 meters) of visual line of sight (VLOS).
-These restrictions do not apply to RPAS classified as Class 3 or Class 4, as their performance will be determined by the manufacturer’s manual.
+These restrictions do not apply to RPAS classified as Class 3 or Class 4, as the manufacturer’s manual will determine their performance.

 Notes for recreational drone pilots flying for fun in Venezuela

-To operate a Class 1 or Class 2 RPA for recreational purposes, no authorization is required.
+No authorization is required to operate a Class 1 or Class 2 RPA for recreational purposes.

-For the recreational operation of Class 3 and Class 4 drones, you require a special CAA authorization.
+For the recreational operation of Class 3 and Class 4 drones, you require special CAA authorization.

-Pilots who operate drones for recreational purposes must be at least 13 years old and possess a Certificate of Successful Completion of an RPAs Course from a recognized training organization.
+Pilots who operate drones for recreational purposes must be at least 13 years old and possess a Certificate of Successful Completion of an RPA Course from a recognized training organization.

 You must maintain a civil liability policy to cover damages to third parties caused by your operation.
-This insurance policy must also be validated before the CAA for the operation of Class 3 or Class 4 RPAs.
+This insurance policy must also be validated before the CAA to operate Class 3 or Class 4 RPAs.

 No license is required to operate Class 1 RPAs recreationally.
 However, a valid license is required for all other classes.